fabric8io/fabric8/docs/docker.md

 e.g. on a Mac the value of DOCKER_HOST is often something like tcp://192.168.59.103:2375.
 Fabric8 uses the DOCKER_HOST environment variable to know where the Docker Remote API is located.

+#### Security Warning

+Binding the Docker service to a public-facing network interface is a major security risk.
+Anyone with access to the Docker Remote API effectively has complete control of the Docker host.

 Once installed you should be able to run commands like:

     docker ps

 The default docker container image for fabric8 is [fabric8/fabric8](https://index.docker.io/u/fabric8/fabric8/)

-To install locally the main 3 docker images for fabric8 type this:
+To locally install the main 3 docker images for fabric8 type this:

     docker pull fabric8/fabric8
     docker pull fabric8/fabric8-java